ArdaGk/gpt-hotkey/readme.md

 4. python3 main.py

 ## How it works?
-Copying a text into the clipboard will trigger a GPT-3 completion, the priorly pressed key combination will call a prompt and the text in the clipboard will be inserted to the prompt.
+Copying a text into the clipboard will trigger a GPT-3 completion.
+Each predefined prompt can be assigned to a key pattern, if a text is copied after a key pattern, the text inside the clipboard will be inserted into the prompt and sent to gpt-3.
 As soon as text generation is complete, the content of the clipboard will be replaced with the output.

 ## Example
-Target text
+Target text:
 ```"Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 (Wikipedia)" ```

 prompts/paraphrase.txt